comit-network/create-comit-app/README.md

 # Create Comit App (cca)

-Set up a local development environment to build COMIT apps by running one command.
+Set up a local development environment for COMIT apps with one command.

 ## Install